Playing at the skill level that fits you best not only gives you a better experience, but it makes for a better game overall.

 Setters can set a basic outside, middle, and right side ball with minimal spin.

-Upper-Intermediate players are very good players, but not as consistent as A-level players.
+Upper-Intermediate players are very good players, but not as consistent as BB+ or A-level players.
 Shorter players can compete if they have good skills.

 I have the ability to hit with different hits at the same position.